apache/hawq-docs/install/aws-config.md

 title: Amazon EC2 Configuration
 ---

 Amazon Elastic Compute Cloud (EC2) is a service provided by Amazon Web Services (AWS).
-You can install and configure HAWQ on virtual servers provided by the Amazon EC2 web service.
+You can install and configure HAWQ on virtual servers provided by Amazon EC2.
 The following overview information describes some considerations when installing HAWQ in an Amazon EC2 environment.

 ## About Amazon EC2 <a id="topic_wqv_yfx_y5"></a>

 Amazon EC2 can be used to launch as many virtual servers as you need, configure security and networking, and manage storage.
 An EC2 *instance* is a virtual server in the AWS cloud virtual computing environment.

 EC2 instances are managed by AWS.
 AWS isolates your EC2 instances from other users in a virtual private cloud (VPC) and lets you control access to the instances.
-You can configure instance features such as operating system, network connectivity (network ports and protocols, IP address access), access to the Internet, and size and type of disk storage.
+You can configure instance features such as operating system, network connectivity (network ports and protocols, IP addresses), access to the Internet, and size and type of disk storage.

 When you launch an instance, you use a preconfigured template known as an Amazon Machine Image (AMI).
 The AMI packages the bits you need for your server, including the operating system and additional software components.
 Amazon provides several AMIs from which to choose, or you can create and customize your own.